 By Katie Priest, Nov.
 12, 2024

-Californians failed prisoners and each other last week by passing Propositions 6 and 36.
+Californians failed prisoners and each other last week by failing Proposition 6 and passing Proposition 36.

 Both will harm marginalized populations.